ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/Improvements.md

 ## Improved Codebase Standardization for Developers
 - Moved from Ant to Maven to allow easier builds and upgrades
 - Removed manual dependency management and converted it entirely to standard Maven.
-- Integrated code base with VSCode and Intellj, while maintaining Eclipse compatibility
+- Integrated code base with VSCode and IntelliJ, while maintaining Eclipse compatibility
 - Reduced test suite execution from 10min+ -> 2min.
 - Removed all known memory leaks.
 Prior the vast majority of allocated non-TLCState/FPSet memory was retained until process exit.
 - Allow tests to be run and debugged using IDE test runners